tsmtzs/humanSoundSculpture/SOFTWARE-SETUP.md

 it is `192.168.100.1`.

 We will use the `systemd` service `systemd-networkd`.
 The configuration options for the local network are found in the file [`10-wlan0.network`](systemd/10-wlan0.network).
-If the wifi interface device name is not `wlan0`, you have to rename this file.
+If the WIFI interface device name is not `wlan0`, you should rename this file.
 Open [`10-wlan0.network`](systemd/10-wlan0.network) and edit, if needed, line 10:
 ```
 ## 10-wlan0.network